Retention, Success & Support

 - Mollie Smith, Chair, San Diego Imperial Regional Consortium

 - Tina Ngo-Bartel, Director, San Diego Imperial Centers of Excellence

 An effective Guided Pathways model removes barriers that prevent student success.
 To effectively implement Guided Pathways, the San Diego-Imperial region’s community colleges need to better understand the current enrollment, retention, persistence, and completion landscape in their respective courses and programs.
-The summer institute will address the following topics and questions:
+The Faculty Institute will address the following topics and questions: